Skip to product information

 8 AM (PT) Day 1 Introduction

-Susan Puri and Lea Celestial, ILFI's Affordable Housing Team, will introduce our themes for this year's summit.
+Living Future CEO Lindsay Baker will welcome everyone to this year's Affordable Housing Summit and Susan Puri and Lea Celestial, Living Future's Affordable Housing Team, will introduce our themes for the two days.

 8:30 AM Keynote Speaker